 Where Ps is the static pressure, ρV22 is the dynamic pressure, and Po is the stagnation pressure.
 Figure 1(A) shows a schematic of the current experiment.
 As shown, an air jet exits from a higher-pressure plenum through a slit of width W and span L to an enclosed space at a lower pressure named receiver.
 The receiver is a small room that serves as the test section for the experiment.
 It houses the data acquisition equipment and the experimentalists.
 After flowing for some distance, the jet impinges on a flat plate inside the receiver that makes an angle with the jet axis.
 The jet in figure 1(A) is outlined by three streamlines.
-The streamline divides the jet in two regions, one that gets deflected upwards and one that gets deflected downwards.
+The intermediate streamline divides the jet in two regions, one that gets deflected upwards and one that gets deflected downwards.
 Since the dividing streamline does not get deflected, it stops right at the wall at what is known as the stagnation point.
 At that point, all the dynamic pressure gets converted into static pressure and the pressure reaches its maximum level, Po.
 The pressure level decreases away from the stagnation point because progressively less dynamic pressure gets converted into static pressure.

+Depending on the impingement angle (θ in figure 1), the stagnation streamline follows a different path.
+When θ=90o, the centerline of the jet is also the stagnation streamline.
+As θ is decreased, the stagnation streamline moves away from the centerline of the jet, toward trajectories that start closer to the outer edge of the jet.
+Since 90o is also the trajectory of maximum velocity, ergo maximum dynamic pressure, its resulting stagnation point will reach the maximum value of pressure compared to other trajectories at smaller values of θ.
+In summary, the effect of the impingement angle on the pressure profile is to reduce its maximum value and displace its peak toward regions of the plate closer to the jet exit.

 The dashed line in figure 1(A) represents the net pressure distribution along the surface of the plate exposed to the jet.
 Note from figure 1(B) that the total pressure on the plate, Py, is the addition of the surrounding pressure, Prec, plus the impingement pressure or overpressure, Py-Prec.
 Since the surrounding pressure is homogeneously distributed, it cancels out and the load on the plate is strictly the result of the overpressure.
 This pressure distribution will be determined experimentally and used to estimate the net load on the plate according to the following integral: